-All on-site museum school tours and programs are offered October–June, Monday–Friday.
+All on-site museum programs are offered October–June, Monday–Friday.
 Fees listed below are per class (up to 35 students).
 Click here to register.

 Admission for one adult chaperone per five students will be included as part of the program fee.
 Additional adults beyond the maximum chaperone ratio will be charged $8 per person, to be paid on arrival.